takeshape/penny/README.md

 - Add a `NEXT_PUBLIC_TAKESHAPE_AUTH_AUDIENCE` variable with the generated **Audience** URL from your OpenID provider.
 - Add a `NEXT_PUBLIC_TAKESHAPE_AUTH_ISSUER` variable with the same URL you provided for the **Issuer URL** field on your OpenID provider.
 This should be your store's URL.
+- If you haven't already, set your `NEXT_PUBLIC_CANONICAL_URL` to your production site's canonical URL.
+This will avoid any resolution issues with your JWKS file.

 #### Setting up NextAuth